hu-macsy/lama_old/doc/user/developer/logging.rst

 	export SCAI_LOG=config

+If the variable is not set, a logging file with the name .loggingrc is searched in the home directory of the user.
+If this file is also not available, the default configuration is chosen.

-The file config contains lines that specfy the levels of the logger.
+The configuration file should contain lines that specfy the levels of the logger.

 ::